 31. “You unlock this door with the key of imagination.
 Beyond it is another dimension: a dimension of sound, a dimension of sight, a dimension of mind.
 You’re moving into a land of both shadow and substance, of things and ideas.
 You’ve just crossed over into… the Twilight Zone.”

-When you embark on that next screenplay, you truly are exploring The Twilight Zone.
+When you embark on that next screenplay, you are exploring The Twilight Zone.
 Most people don’t understand it.
-Most people don’t understand how, where, and why writers get their ideas.
-They don’t understand how they conjure those characters.
+Most people don’t know how, where, and why writers get their ideas.
+They don’t know how they conjure those characters.
 This is where we go — The Twilight Zone.
-We create sounds, visuals, and we affect the mind of the audience and reader.
+We create sounds, visuals, and we affect the mind of the audience and the reader.
 We do so by sometimes taking them into the shadows to thrill or frighten.
 We accompany that by injecting substance, ideas, and notions.

 We’ll see you in The Twilight Zone, Mr. Serling.